PetLabCo Logo

 Jennifer Rowan-Hitchcock, DVM

-Dr. Jennifer Rowan-Hitchcock is a dedicated veterinarian who aspires to use her veterinary knowledge to educate and empower pet parents.
+Dr. Jennifer Rowan-Hitchcock is a dedicated veterinarian who uses her veterinary knowledge to work with companies like PetLab Co. to educate and empower pet parents.
 She received her Doctor of Veterinary Medicine degree from Kansas State University and veterinary medical acupuncture certification from CuraCore VET.
 She is the owner/operator of Spotted Tail Mobile Veterinary Care.

 Published by